transmute-industries/did-transmute/README.md

 }
 ```

-This header will be used to dereference a `verificationMethod` which is expected to contain a `publicKeyJwk`.
+This header will be used to dereference a `verificationMethod` which is expected to contain a `publicKey`.

 For example: